antigenomics/tcren-ms/README.md

+> TCRen pipeline is free for acadimc and non-commercial use.
+Inquiries regarding commercial use can be e-mailed to the last author (PI) of [the study](https://www.nature.com/articles/s43588-024-00653-0).

 # TCRen

 TCRen is a method for prediction of TCR recognition of unseen epitopes based on residue-level pairwise statistical potential